retrieved from us.macmillan.com on 3/1/2013 |

 dropping off to sleep out here, I hear them talking

-left out.
-Not that I would like to go back to
+out.
+Not that I would like to go

 the old times I hear the two of them talk